offer-shmuely/rf2-suite-edgeTx/readme.md

-# Rotorflight Suite for EdgeTx
+# Rotorflight Suite of LUA scripts for EdgeTx

 rotorflight2 suite for edgeTx